merchantprotocol/documentation/docs/05_Magento_v1/55_Store_View_Pricing/04_Setting_Price_Per_Store_View.md

 To do this, go to:

 In administrator panel: Catalog -> Manage Products -> Edit Product -> Choose a Store View.
-You’ll get a notification: Please confirm site switching.
+You’ll get a notification: Please confirm the site switching.
 All data that hasn’t been saved will be lost.
 Confirm it.

 ![Store Pricing – Edit Product – Prices](store-pricing-product-edit-price.png)

-Remove the tick from the box labelled Use Default which relates to the Price field.
+Remove the check from the box labelled "Use Default" which relates to the Price field.
 Now enter a price for the product A and press Save or Save and Continue Edit.
 You can repeat the procedure for any other selected store view, entering a desired product price.